Shoulder Pain Treatment

 Pinched nerve

+Can a pinched nerve cause shoulder pain?
 Another source of shoulder pain could be coming from your neck.
-If you have any arthritis, degeneration or disc issues with your neck, this may irritate or pinch nerves in your neck.
-With a pinched or irritated shoulder nerve, you may notice pain, numbness or tingling anywhere from your neck, shoulder or down to your fingers.
+If you have arthritis, degeneration or disc injuries with your neck, this could irritate or pinch nerves in your neck.
+With a pinched or irritated nerve, you may notice pain, numbness or tingling anywhere from your neck, shoulder, arm or down to your fingers.

 Types Of Shoulder Injuries